RConsortium/pharma-wg-oversight-committee/Minutes/POC_05-17-23_Minutes.md

   * is interested in open source activities outside of R
   * Michael Rimler is the new PhUSE Director of Open Source
   * is an R Consortium partner
-  * Support should include social media promotion
+  * The RC should provide social media promotion
   * The RC should expect reciprocation

 * [PSI](https://psiweb.org/)